Graduate Certificate in The Americas

 Open to students with a bachelor's degree or equivalent from an accredited institution.
 Applicants must submit their official transcripts along with a one page statement of purpose.

-For international students whose first language is not English, a score of at least 550 (213 on the computer version) on the TOEFL is required.
+- 15 credit hours of approved coursework with at least 6 credit hours at or above the 600-level with grades of C or better.
 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
 Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 9 credit hours each semester (except for summer).
 A maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit

-- HIST-640 Latin American Studies (3) (topics)
+- HIST-640 Latin American Studies (3) 3 (topics)

 - SIS-676 Selected Topics in Cross-National Studies (3) 3 : Americas in Comparative Perspective

-- SPAN-554 Classics of Latin American Literature (3) (topics)
+- SPAN-554 Classics of Latin American Literature (3) 3 (topics)

-- SIS-577 International Relations of the Americas (3) 3
+- SIS-577 International Relations in the Americas (3) 3

-- SIS-579 Selected Regional and Country Studies (3) (topics)
+- SIS-579 Selected Regional and Country Studies (3) 3 (topics)

-SIS-582 United States Policy toward Latin America (3) 3
+- SIS-582 United States Policy towards Latin America (3) 3

 - SIS-618 Topics in North American Studies (3) 3

-- SPAN-559 Colloquium on Latin America (3) (topics)
+- SPAN-559 Colloquium on Latin America (3) 3 (topics)

 - SPAN-656 Spanish Topics (3) 3

 - SPAN-658 Introduction to Spanish Translation (3) 3

 - SPAN-659 Advanced Spanish Translation (3) 3

-- SPAN-705 Seminar in Spanish and Latin American Studies (3) (topics)
+- SPAN-705 Seminar in Spanish and Latin American Studies (3) 3 (topics)